 His inconsolable bride elect declared that she would never marry any one else, but would devote herself as a widow to the dead man's family.
-So the ceremony with the flower vase was gone through with to enable the girl to enter the family, and the town proposes to build ty of the single fax. an arch to commemorate her devoful.
-With their aid it is as easy to clouds of dense black smoke.
-They come the family medicine of this have ever used in my family.
-It does destroy the strongest armored ship as are intended to be carried in advance town, for coughs and colds, and we all you claim for it, and even more.
+So the ceremony with the flower vase was gone through with to enable the girl to enter the family, and the town proposes to build an arch to commemorate her devo-

 Pitts' Carminative is pleasant to the taste, acts promptly, and never fails to give satisfaction.
-It carries children over the critical time of teething, and is the friend of anxious If we sell one bottle of Chamber- mothers and puny children.
-A few
+It carries children over the critical time of teething, and is the friend of anxious mothers and puny children.
+A few doses will demonstrate its value.
+E.